This is the third in a series of tips on how to use Nmap in an enterprise network environment.

 If you have problems running Nmap, scroll up the output screen and examine the first error messages.
 Then see if the problem is covered in the Nmap-dev list archives at http://seclists.org/#nmap-dev.
-There is also plenty of supporting documentation for Nmap at http://www.insecure.org/nmap/docs.html, and it is worthwhile to subscribe to the Nmap-hackers mailing list.
+There is also plenty of supporting documentation for Nmap on Linux at http://www.insecure.org/nmap/docs.html, and it is worthwhile to subscribe to the Nmap-hackers mailing list.

 As Nmap is a command-line application, it can easily be run from a script, and precise scans can be executed without having to set lots of different options.
 However for those administrators who are less comfortable working at the command prompt, there are several GUIs available for Linux users.
 NmapFE is the most popular.
 It offers a number of options, which are all used to build an appropriate Nmap command.
 The Nmap command-line is shown at the bottom of the window as it is constructed -- a useful way to learn the command-line syntax.
 Finally, Nmap supports numerous PDAs, including Sharp Zaurus and Compaq IPAQ.
 For further information see the instructions at http://www.insecure.org/nmap/install/inst-pda.html.

-Nmap: A valuable open source tool for network security
+- Nmap: A valuable open source tool for network security

-How to install and configure Nmap for Windows
+- How to install and configure Nmap for Windows

-How to install and configure Nmap on Linux
+- How to install and configure Nmap on Linux

-How to scan ports and services
+- How to scan ports and services with Nmap

-More port scanning techniques
+- More port scanning techniques

-Firewall configuration testing
+- Firewall configuration testing

-Techniques for improving Nmap scan times
+- Techniques for improving Nmap port scan times

-Interpreting and acting on Nmap scan results
+- How to interpret and act on Nmap scan results

-Nmap parsers and interfaces
+- Nmap parsers and interfaces

-Nmap and the open source debate
+- Nmap and the open source debate